 With time, different byproducts are formed that accumulate in the lysosomes of RPE cells (lysosomes are cellular structures responsible for recycling waste) and interfere with their function.
 One of these aggregates interfering with RPE cells function is A2E, a toxic compound which may play a causative role in AMD and SMD.

 LYSOCLEAR is an enzyme product that can enter the lysosomes of RPE cells where A2E accumulates and destroy it.
 Ongoing studies suggest that LYSOCLEAR is safe and effective at targeting A2E, eliminating up to 10% with each dose.
 Clinical trials are meant to test this new therapy in humans to identify the optimal dosages and regimen of application.

 Ichor is a shining example of our mission to kick-start the rejuvenation biotechnology industry with a project that we initiated with early donor support.
 Led by one of our most dynamic and accomplished alumni, Kelsey Moody, Ichor is forging ahead faster than we could have dreamed. – Aubrey de Grey

 For an outside observer, it may seem that such breakthroughs just happen in an instant.
 The truth is that there are decades of constant effort behind each event of this scale.
 Let’s take a short glance at the past.

 A bit of background

 Dr. Aubrey de Grey proposed a repair approach to treating the diseases of aging back in 2000s.
 First attempts to support scientific research on aging were undertaken via Methuselah Foundation from 2003.
-In the first article Aubrey introduces his approach to academia naming it SENS, which stands for Strategies for Engineered Negligible Senescence .
+In the first article Aubrey introduced his approach to academia naming it SENS, which stands for Strategies for Engineered Negligible Senescence .
 SENS divides aging into seven categories of damage (including toxic protein aggregation in lysosomes) and proposes repair therapies for each of them.